 Medical Student Debt

-Physician supply is currently a direct result of the number of medical school graduates, but more graduates do not assure an increased supply of primary care physicians.
-The 2018 National Resident Match Program (NRMP) showed the highest number of Family Medicine matches ever.
-However, just 12% of allopathic and osteopathic seniors combined choose Family Medicine.
+Physician supply is a direct result of the number of medical school graduates, but more graduates do not assure an increased supply of primary care physicians.
+The 2018 National Resident Match Program (NRMP) showed the highest number of family medicine matches ever.
+However, just 12% of allopathic and osteopathic seniors combined choose family medicine as their specialty.

 Michigan State Loan Repayment Program

-Loan forgiveness programs greatly help medical students choose primary care specialties like Family Medicine.
 The Michigan State Loan Repayment Program (MSLRP) provides loan forgiveness and scholarship opportunities to eligible primary care providers who agree to practice in a designated health professional shortage area for a specified period of time.
 The program assists employers with recruitment and retention of providers at practice sites with any Health Professional Shortage Area (HPSA) score, and employers are required to make a 50% contribution to their providers' loan repayment contracts.
-The MSLRP has successfully placed hundreds of providers in underserved areas, many of which are Family Physicians.
+The MSLRP has successfully placed hundreds of providers, including family physicians, in underserved areas of the state.

-MSLRP receives funding from federal (through the National Health Service Corps), state and local/private sources; however, the mix depends on the year and the budget environment.
+MSLRP receives funding from National Health Service Corps, State of Michigan, and local/private sources; however, the mix depends on the year and the budget environment.

 National Health Service Corps

-The National Health Service Corps (NHSC) is a federal program operated by the Health Resources and Services Administration (HRSA).
-It primarily provides financial assistance—through loan forgiveness and scholarships—to primary care providers who agree to practice in a designated health professional shortage area for two years.
-The program assists employers with recruitment and retention of providers at practice sites with higher Health Professional Shortage Area (HPSA) scores.
+National Health Service Corps (NHSC) is a federal program operated by the Health Resources and Services Administration (HRSA).
+It primarily provides financial assistance—through loan forgiveness and scholarships—to primary care providers who agree to practice in a designated health professional shortage area for a minimum of two years.
+The program helps employers recruit and retain providers at practice sites with higher Health Professional Shortage Area (HPSA) scores.
 In Michigan, NHSC operates in collaboration with MSLRP.

 - Medical Opportunities in Michigan